raphCode/master-thesis-muzero/approach.typ

 !gtic optimal solution.
 Even if the other !pls do not perform optimally, the !ag should still be able to play reasonably.
-This is especially important in collaborative !gs, as it allows the !ag to compensate for bad teammates.
+This is especially important in !coll !gs, as it allows the !ag to compensate for bad teammates.

 I perform a number of changes to !mz.
 The updated training setup with all modifications is visualized in @fig_raphzero_training.